Mortgage brokers are hiring like mad to handle demand as rates plunge

 So-called current-coupon bonds guide loan rates, which means investors would be expecting lenders to package into securities mortgages with rates below 3%.

-Schulze is advising some of his customers to wait before agreeing to rates being offered now, telling them that 30-year mortgage rates could drop to 2.5%.”There’s not a lot telling me that rates will move up,” Patterson said.
+Schulze is advising some of his customers to wait before agreeing to rates being offered now, telling them that 30-year mortgage rates could drop to 2.5%.
+“There’s not a lot telling me that rates will move up,” Patterson said.

 Bloomberg’s Michelle F. Davis and Rob Urban contributed to this report.